 Kolob Canyon is the "other" Zion.
 Part of the park, but accessed via a separate entrance, this area encompasses the less-explored but equally spectacular northern reaches of the Zion.
 The canyon is home to many long routes, both free and aid, as well as a great sport climbing crag and some high quality bouldering.

 This area feels untouched and has a strange beauty about it.
 Expect to get out of this area what you put into it.
 Weather can be a little more alpine as Kolob sits at a much higher elevation than the main area.

 17 miles north of Toquerville on I-15 from Toquerville; this is as if you were leaving Zion's main canyon and driving towards Cedar City.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kolob Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kolob Canyon:

 May 10, 2012

 does anyone know anything about those sick hanging valleys in kolob? it would be so cool to climb up into them.